Swamiji TV

 Break and connect

-"Your meditation and your sādhanā can be only successful when you break all worldly relations, finished.
-Jodo and connect, only Guru Bhaktī is successful."
+"Your meditation and your sādhanā can only be successful when you break all worldly relations, finished.
+Jodo and connect—only Guru Bhakti is successful."

 Filming location: Fiji Islands